nathrupayan/Develop/AutomationQA/README.md

 			c.
 LoadApplication.java: LoadApplication.loadUrl() loads the Amazon.in url in the web browser.
 		2. com.excel.writer
 			a.
 WriteExcel.java: WriteExcel.writeDataIntoExcel() writes the Product Name and Product Price in a .xlsx file format.
-		3. com.signzy.amazonPages: This package is created to contain all the page objects of a particular page in the website.
+		3. com.amazonPages: This package is created to contain all the page objects of a particular page in the website.
 		The class also contains java methods for any action to be performed on the web objects.
 		4. com.pagemethod.caller: This package has java class for each web page to call the methods inside the clasess of com.signzy.amazonPages. src/test/java